cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 that introduces the concept of _lanes_, turning the mempool "into a *highway* consisting of individual *lanes*".
 The concept of lanes, introduced in Skip's Block-SDK, is pretty aligned with Mempool QoS as specified above.
-Indeed, we use the same term, _lanes_, in the [Detailed Design](#detailed-design) section below, which describes a minimum-viable-product (MVP) implementation of the concept of transaction classes.
+Indeed, we use the same term, _lanes_, in the [Detailed Design](#detailed-design) section below, which describes a minimum viable product (MVP) implementation of the concept of transaction classes.

 The main difference between Skip's Block-SDK's lanes and the design we present below is that the Block-SDK implements mempool lanes at the application level, whereas this ADR proposes a specification and a design at CometBFT level,